Automation Action – Lookup From A Database Using AI | ThinkAutomation

 In the Natural Language Query entry specify the query text (or a %variable%).
 This can by any text that describes the data you want to retrieve, for example:

-I need a list of employees located in the United States hired within
+I need a list of employees located in the United States hired within the last 12 months.
+Show the list in date order.

 Specify the Max Rows to read.
 A value should be specified here, to prevent very large queries from executing.